SustainableCommunityDevelopmentHub/hugo_site/content/videos/2017/07/start-a-clinic/index.html.md

 SCD Clinics are to help with community awareness and project stakeolder education challenges commonly encountered in sustainable community development work.

-Our first clinic washeld in Boulder, CO, at [Flatiron Coffee](http://www.flatironcoffee.com/)
+Our first clinic happened in Boulder, CO, at [Flatiron Coffee](http://www.flatironcoffee.com/)

-An active SCD Design clinic assisting [Ned Compost](http://NedCompost.org) in Nederland, CO, is focused on developing a collaborative sculptural design for housing (hiding/protecting) ou ca read our project documet [here.](https://docs.google.com/document/d/11734j5KUerHN85O0rwnoGqXI9ubSNuC9OMRajzLOa0w/edit?usp=sharing)
+An active SCD Design clinic assisting [Ned Compost](http://NedCompost.org) in Nederland, CO, is focused on developing a collaborative sculptural design for housing (hiding/protecting) you can read our project document [here.](https://docs.google.com/document/d/11734j5KUerHN85O0rwnoGqXI9ubSNuC9OMRajzLOa0w/edit?usp=sharing)

 &nbsp;